-The nexus module simultaneously determines energy portfolio, land use, and associated water requirements, and and feedback from constrained resources, such as limited water availability for energy and land use resource usage.
+The nexus module simultaneously determines energy portfolio, land use, associated water requirements, and feedback from constrained resources, such as limited water availability for energy and land use resource usage.
 It includes a framework for connecting information from hydrological models.
 It is designed to adapt any Global Hydrological Model (GHM) output and be flexible across different spatial scales (regional definitions, global and country scales).
 A higher-resolution spatial layer at the basin scale is embedded within the module to retain valuable hydrological data.
 The information from the water sector is then mapped to the global MESSAGEix energy system at the MESSAGEix native region level.
-This connects enables converting-valuable water resource data to the energy sectors and vice versa.
+This connects valuable water resource data to the energy sectors and vice versa.
 The framework balances basin-level water availability and demand while mapping water necessary for energy and land usage at the MESSAGE native region level.
 The nexus module tracks annual municipal and industrial water demand, water required for power plant cooling technologies, energy extraction, and irrigation water use, balancing through water supply from several sources, such as surface water, groundwater, and desalinated water.
 Furthermore, a wastewater treatment infrastructure representation tracks the water during collection, treatment, and reuse.
 Water demands are tracked across urban and rural components to enable a more comprehensive understanding of future development and adaptation needs.
-Additionally, biophysical climate impacts are integrated across EWL sectors, including water availability, desalination potential, hydropower potential, air-conditioning cooling demand, power plant cooling potential, and land-use variables (bioenergy, irrigation water) to account for the feedback associated with climate change within the modelmodule.
-GLOBIOM was also adjusted to capture water supply, availability, scarcity, and demand from other sectors based on GHM'sthe hydrological data of GHM-under different climate-forcing scenarios.
+Additionally, biophysical climate impacts are integrated across EWL sectors, including water availability, desalination potential, hydropower potential, air-conditioning cooling demand, power plant cooling potential, and land-use variables (bioenergy, irrigation water) to account for the feedback associated with climate change within the module.
+GLOBIOM was also adjusted to capture water supply, availability, scarcity, and demand from other sectors based on GHM's hydrological data under different climate-forcing scenarios.
 In this case, GLOBIOM and the MESSAGEix nexus module are configured to use outputs from gridded GHMs from the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP) (Frieler et al., 2017).
-This information is specified for 210 river basins based on the Hydro SHEDS basin delineation (Lehner et al., 2006) (Figure 3).
+This information is specified for 210 river basins based on the Hydro SHEDS basin delineation (Lehner et al., 2006)

+(Figure 3).

 One of the critical features of the Nexus module is its ability to simulate global interactions across multiple sectors and systems.
-It allows the modelmodule to represent the complex feedback and spillover effects from policy interventions, such as the potential implications of land use changes on the global food system and the energy sector or the water footprints of the energy system.
-The framework allows a realistic and complete study of policy possibilities by incorporating many facts and hypotheses, such as population and economic growth predictions, technology advancement, and resource restrictions.
+It allows the module to represent the complex feedback and spillover effects from policy interventions, such as the potential implications of land use changes on the global food system and the energy sector or the water footprints of the energy system.
 The framework facilitates a comprehensive assessment of policy options by integrating scenario-based projections, including population and economic growth, technological advancements, and resource limitations.